 To get a copy of a certificate, you first need to check the relevant index to find the registration number.
-You can access all published Australian birth, death and marriage indexes in the Family History & Newspaper Room.
+You can access all published Australian birth, death and marriage indexes in the Helen Macpherson Smith Trust Family History Reading Room.
 Many public libraries also hold copies of Victorian indexes to births, deaths and marriages.

 Unrestricted historical certificates are available in Victoria for births occurring 100 or more years ago, marriages occurring 60 or more years ago and deaths occurring 10 or more years ago.
 For other states, please check with the relevant registry.

 For a full list of available indexes and further information on how to obtain certificates, please see our online Key Victorian family history resources research guide.

 Where can I find electoral rolls?

 The Victorian electoral rolls are available on microfiche in the Helen Macpherson Smith Trust Family History Reading Room for the years 1856/57, 1899 and 1903–2008 (not published every year).
 The Australian Electoral Commission stopped releasing electoral rolls on microfiche in 2008.

 Interstate electoral rolls are also available on microfiche; however, coverage varies from state to state so check the Library catalogue for our holdings.

 The Ancestry Library Edition database contains selected Australian electoral rolls, with the exception of South Australia, running from 1903 to 1980.
 Licence restrictions mean that Ancestry cannot be made available to Library users at home, but it is available at all Victorian public library services.